lonsty/lotecc/README.rst

 Features
 --------

-* File or Project: can convert a single file or files in your project
+* File or whole project: can convert a single file or all files in your project.
-* Patterns Ignore: use .gitignore syntax to exclude unwanted files
+* Patterns to ignore: use .gitignore syntax to exclude unwanted files.

 Credits
 -------

-* The implement of Simplified and Traditional Chinese conversion mainly depends on `opencc-python`_.
+* The implement of Simplified and Traditional Chinese conversion depends on `opencc-python`_.

 * This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.